techmakerai/Parallel-Processing-for-a-Voice-Chatbot-with-Google-Gemini/README.md

 # Parallel Processing for Speeding up a Voice Chatbot with Google Gemini

-Previously, I built a voice assistant (chatbot) with Raspberry Pi, Python, and OpenAI ChatGPT API.
-In this project, I changed it to use Google's Gemini API.
-This version has been tested on Raspberry Pi 4 model B. The no-LED version of the code (GVA4Pi1_NoLED.py) works on both Raspberry Pi and Windows.
+In my previous project, I built a Google Gemini-powered voice chatbot with Python.
+However, in that code, I used sequential (programming) processing such that there is a pause in the middle of the reply from AI.
+In this project, I will build a Google Gemini-powered voice chatbot with parallel processing in Python.
+Specifically, we will use parallel computing in Python to split tasks such as Text generation, Text-to-Speech conversation, and audio playing onto three threads (CPU cores) and speed up the program.
+I have one version of the code that only works on Raspberry Pi because it requires LEDs and resistors.
+If you do not have LEDs or resistors, I have another version that works on Raspberry Pi and Windows PCs.

 Following the YouTube video below to learn more about this code:
 [https://youtu.be/BQuYTOirVy4](https://youtu.be/b7lRQkJ2xJA)